 Today, Netflix is all digital.
 Using the app, a web browser, or even a Chromecast, users simply log in and click ‘play’ on anything that Netflix has available at the time.
 The content has changed so you won’t find all of the newest movies, there are Netflix originals (which are really really good shows produced by Netflix), and existing content is removed every month when new content is added.

 Netflix bills users monthly using PayPal or a debit card.
 You can cancel the service at any time and you can have up to four users watching at one time depending on which package you purchase.

 There’s a reason the, somewhat outdated, meme “Amazon Prime Video and chill” doesn’t exist.
-Netflix is still king when it comes to the culture surrounding streaming services and, although its UK offering remains a slightly anaemic version of its US cousin, there’s plenty on offer to justify the crown.
+Netflix is still king when it comes to streaming services.

-Nipping the heels, however, is Amazon’s Prime Video service.
+Amazon began as a small online book store in a garage and grew to the “offers absolutely everything” company it is today.
+The company isn’t just focused on fast shipping, it has a lot of stake in the entertainment world too.
 With a growing arsenal of award-winning original programming and a ready-made user base of Amazon Prime customers, Amazon Prime Video is bringing the fight to Netflix.

 Netflix vs Amazon Prime Video: Price

 Both Netflix and Amazon Prime Video come with a free 30-day trial, so if you want to test before you buy we’d recommend trying these out first.
 If you’re a student, Amazon also offers a free six-month trial so there’s not really any excuse to not pick up Amazon Prime Video if you’re still studying.